 Besides their wonderful moments throughout the series, without giving anything away, I can also say their ending was absolutely perfect.

 Kim Shin and Eun-tak

 The main romance between Kim Shin and Eun-tak, on the other hand, is presented in an epic, swoon-worthy way that was likely influenced by Jane Eyre.
-You have the young orphan girl who lives with a horrible aunt and the two abusive cousins.
+You have the young orphan girl who lives with a horrible aunt and two abusive cousins.
 Eun-tak then later finds solace and a home with a brooding hero.
 Sound familiar?
-However, there is one aspect of this romance that might be hard for some of the audience to swallow.
+However, one aspect of this romance might be hard for some of the audience to swallow.

 While Jane Eyre is young, we automatically accept her romance with Rochester because of her independent spirit and emotional maturity.
 Jane and Rochester also have a meeting of the minds where they understand each other on an equal level.
 The same can be said for the Doctor and Rose in Doctor Who, whom share an almost identical age difference as found in Goblin.